 - Grow Adjusted EBITDA and cash flow.
 We seek to leverage our extensive footprint, proximity to customers, efficient manufacturing and high level of customer service to grow revenue with new and existing customers, improve our productivity, and reduce and recover our costs.
 To increase Adjusted EBITDA, we will continue to exploit opportunities to improve network efficiency and utilization and take a disciplined approach to new growth investment.
 To increase cash generation, we actively manage our working capital and capital expenditures.
-Our \$1.8 billion growth investment plan across the period 2021-2024 is well advanced, the implementation of which is expected to grow our revenue, Adjusted EBITDA and cash flow generation. - Continue to enhance product mix and profitability.
+Our \$1.8 billion growth investment plan across the period 2021-2024 is near completion, the ramp up of which is expected to grow our revenue, Adjusted EBITDA and cash flow generation. - Continue to enhance product mix and profitability.
 We have enhanced our product mix over the years by replacing lower margin business with higher margin business and by pursuing growth opportunities in new and emerging end-use categories of the beverage market.
 We will continue to develop long-term partnerships with existing and new customers, including new and emerging growth customers, and selectively pursue such opportunities that will grow our business and improve our overall profitability.
 We have invested in significantly growing our specialty can mix with those investments supported by long-term customer contracts and commitments. - Emphasize operational excellence and optimize manufacturing base.
 In managing our businesses, we seek to improve our efficiency, control our costs and preserve and expand our margins.
 We aim to consistently reduce total costs through implementing operational efficiencies and promoting continuous improvement.
 We will continue to take actions to enhance efficiency through continuous improvement, best practice sharing and investment, enabling us to serve our existing and new customers' exacting requirements for sustainable packaging. - Enhance our environmental and social sustainability impact.
 We will continue to improve the sustainability profile of our business.
-During 2022, we received approval our near-term Science-Based Sustainability Targets through the SBTi, whereby we set specific goals to reduce our Scope 1, 2 and 3 greenhouse gas emissions by 2030 in line with the Paris Agreement, under which governments mutually pledged to limit the increase in global temperatures to 1.5°C. See "-Sustainability" for further details on our sustainability strategy and SBTi targets.
+During 2022, we received approval of our near-term Science-Based Sustainability Targets through the SBTi, whereby we set specific goals to reduce our Scope 1, 2 and 3 emissions by 2030 in line with the Paris Agreement, under which select governments pledged to hold the increase in the global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+See "-Sustainability" for further details on our sustainability strategy and SBTi targets.
 We seek to ensure that we meet the evolving requirements of end consumers and our customers, while creating a safe and inclusive environment for our employees, contributing positively to the communities in which we operate, improving our efficiency, controlling our costs and preserving and expanding our margins while at the same time growing our revenue, Adjusted EBITDA and free cash flow generation. - Evaluate and pursue strategic opportunities.
 We are a leading player in the beverage can sector in Europe, North America and Brazil, and those markets remain our principal near and medium-term focus.
 We may also evaluate and pursue other strategic opportunities, to grow with existing or new customers, including in new markets that offer attractive risk-adjusted returns, in line with our stringent investment criteria and focus on enhancing shareholder value.